 ANSI/NETA MTS–2019 REVISION IN PROCESS

-A standards revision is in process for ANSI/NETA–2019, Standard for Maintenance Testing Specifications for Electrical Power Equipment and Systems to be released in March of 2023.
-The BSR-8 was filed with the American National Standard Institute on June 28, 2022 notifying ANSI of the future initial ballot and public comment period.
-The initial ballot was issued on July 15, 2022.
-A second ballot is scheduled for issue in November of 2022.
-The revised edition of ANSI/NETA MTS is scheduled to debut at PowerTest 2023 in Orlando, Florida.
+A standards revision is in process for ANSI/NETA–2019, Standard for Maintenance Testing Specifications for Electrical Power Equipment and Systems, to be released in the Spring of 2023.
+The recirculation ballot and public comment period ended on December 18, 2022.
+The Standards Review Council will review all comments for consideration by the end of January.
+The revised edition of ANSI/NETA MTS is scheduled to debut at PowerTest 2023 in Orlando, Florida, in a PDF format and in hardcopy thereafter.

 ANSI/NETA MTS contains specifications for suggested field tests and inspections to assess the suitability for continued service and reliability of electrical power equipment and systems.
 The purpose of these specifications is to assure that tested electrical equipment and systems are operational and within applicable standards and manufacturers’ tolerances, and that the equipment and systems are suitable for continued service.
 ANSI/NETA MTS–2019 revisions include online partial discharge survey for switchgear, frequency of power systems studies, frequency of maintenance matrix, and more.
 ANSI/NETA MTS–2019 is available for purchase at the NETA Bookstore at www.netaworld.org.